Categories

 Do You Have a Brag Book?

 I haven’t always been my biggest cheerleader.
 I suffer from impostor syndrome, which I’m beginning to learn happens to the best of us.
-My colleagues would be quick to tell how much of a hard worker I am.
+My colleagues would be quick to tell me how much of a hard worker I am.

-But the thing is I don’t give myself enough credit.
+But the thing is, I don’t give myself enough credit.
 I hear the voices of the internal critic in my head loud and clear every time I strive to do my best at a job.

-It doesn’t help especially during this COVID-19 period when there’s no clue about what the future will look like, or if there’s still anything like tomorrow.
+It doesn’t help, especially during this COVID-19 period when there’s no clue about what the future will look like, or if there’s still anything like tomorrow.
 I mean, what use is a plan when you’re not sure if you’re going to survive Coronavirus?

 Here are some of the things I’ve learnt from using my brag book